CAPE TOWN AND KRUGER NATIONAL PARK

 - From approx. $70 Per Person

-If you love stunning scenery and spectacular gardens, this tour is essential.
-We’ll pass steep mountains, secluded coves and sweeping beaches on the way to the Cape of Good Hope Nature Reserve, home to baboons, rheboks and Cape Mountain zebras.
+Stunning seascapes, delicious seafood, spectacular gardens—and penguins?
+Our day on Cape Peninsula is truly extraordinary, as we pass steep mountains, secluded coves and sweeping beaches before a stop at a Hout Bay fishing village.
+Then it’s on to the Cape of Good Hope Nature Reserve, home to baboons, rheboks and Cape Mountain zebras.
 At Cape Point, soak up the majestic views at the confluence of the Atlantic and Indian Oceans.
-Our tour continues along False Bay to Kirstenbosch Botanical Gardens on the slopes of Table Mountain.
-Considered one of the world’s great botanic gardens, Kirstenbosch is a UNESCO World Heritage Site boasting over 7,000 indigenous plants.
+After lunch at a famous seafood restaurant, we’ll head to the most remarkable of the mainland African penguin colonies, Boulders Beach in Simon’s Town, with…

 Robben Island Tour**